 By developing educational courses in minimally invasive gynecology (MIG) we hope to increase the use of MIG and reduce morbidity and complication rates associated with these procedures.

-The goal of our intervention is that through continuing medical education (CME) organized into didactic and hands-on sessions gynecologists will acquire and/or advance their skills in MIG.
+Planning the Intervention: The goal of our intervention is that through continuing medical education (CME), organized into didactic and hands-on sessions, gynecologists will acquire and/or advance their skills in MIG.
 An open forum will follow with discussion designed to stimulate interaction between faculty and learners.

 - Create awareness of the role MIG plays and review the current literature relative to MIGS